wp-plugins/thecartpress/readme.txt

 == Screenshots ==

 == Changelog ==

+= 1.1.1 =
+* Allow to add multilingual plugins
+* wp_mail (Thanks to the community)
+* Plugins page: filter for the children of TheCartPress
+* Fixed tax settings bugs (Thanks to the community)
+* Payment/Shipping methods: Apply for downloadable products (Suggested in the community)
+* Speed improvements (2)
+* Custom fields admin page redesign
+* New template function: tcp_get_order_status
+* New filter: tcp_get_order_status
+* No error if Curl is not installed
+* Thumbnail support by default
+* Unified Shopping Carts
+* Postcode verification
+* PayPal payment gateway: shows summary or items in the paypal site (Thanks to Joy)
+* UI enhancements

 = 1.1.0 =
 * User registration: The registration has been improved in the checkout process